shivajid/hwx-isilon/README.md

 </pre>

 ## HDP CentOS Node
+In this step we will start creating the HDP Compute Cluster.
+We will create VM with CentOS 7.
+Deploy HDP 2.3 and connect to Isilon.
+We will create VM from CentOS iso.

 ### OS setup

-Setup the CentOS VM.
+#### Setup the CentOS VM.

 + Download the CentOS 6.5 Iso
 https://www.dropbox.com/s/njx0zwmic7og6db/CentOS-6.7-x86_64-bin-DVD1.iso?dl=0

-Use the iso to create an new VM
+Use the iso to create an new VM.
 Assign an admin user and password.
-You should be able to use the same password for your root user
+You should be able to use the same password for your <b>root</b> user.

 Next Steps use the following Scripts to create single node VM.
 Once you have the centos up and running, get the IP address of the machine.

 ### Installation Steps

 + ssh into the machine as root.
 Get the ipaddress of the machine

 <pre>
 	$ ifconfig
 </pre>